Non 'Consensus' Scientists:

 Gerd-Rainer Weber, M.Sc.
 Atmospheric Science, Ph.D.
 Meteorology, Germany

 Gerhard Gerlich, Ph.D.
-Professor of Physics, Technical University Carolo-Wilhelmina, Germany
+Professor of Mathematical Physics, Technical University Carolo-Wilhelmina, Germany

 Gerrit J. van der Lingen, Ph.D.
 Geology and Paleontology, New Zealand